 14. India has an entertainment tax.

 Movie tickets are taxed anywhere from 18 to 28 percent depending on the price of the tickets.
-This is actually an improvement—before the government launched the Goods and Services tax, it was left up to each state to set their own entertainment tax.
+This is actually an improvement—before the government launched the Goods and Services tax, it was left up to each state to set its own entertainment tax.
 In Jharkhand, the tax was 110 percent.

 15. There's a cow flatulence tax.

 Cow farts (really more like cow burps) are no laughing matter.
 The methane they produce is contributing to climate change in a big way.
-To help offset some of these drawbacks, many EU countries are looking at introducing a cow tax to tax producers for cow flatulence.
+To help offset some of these drawbacks, many EU countries are looking at introducing a cow tax to tax producers for cow emissions.

-16. England once had a special hat tax
+16. England once had a special hat tax.

 From 1784 to 1811, British citizens had to pay a tax on their hats.
 To prove they paid the tax, a stamp was pasted inside the hat.
 If the hat police caught you wearing a stamp-less hat, you’d be hit with a hefty fine.
 In 1798, a man named John Collins was caught using a printing press to forge the stamps, which would allow people to skirt the tax.
 He was sentenced to death.

-17. There's a Tax Court.
+17. There's a tax court.

 There are always people who get creative with their tax deductions.
-While most don’t pass muster, the Tax Court, a court of law dedicated to tax-related disputes and issues, does occasionally find in favor of some pretty unusual claims.
+While most don’t pass muster, the United States Tax Court, a court of law dedicated to tax-related disputes and issues, does occasionally find in favor of some pretty unusual claims.
 For example, TurboTax tells the story of a professional bodybuilder who successfully claimed his supply of body oil as a professional necessity.
 (He also tried to claim buffalo meat and vitamin supplements, which they nixed.)

 18. New Mexico gives a tax break to all centenarians.